 Original value means the lesser of the sales price and the original appraised value.
 (If you’ve refinanced your mortgage, original value means the most recent appraised value.)

-You can ask your lender in a written request to cancel your mortgage insurance when your mortgage balance reaches 80% of your home’s original value because:
+To request a cancellation under the Homeowners Protection Act (HPA) you can ask your lender in a written request to cancel your mortgage insurance when your mortgage balance reaches 80% of your home’s original value because:

 - You’ve made all of your scheduled payments or